raushan-in/extract_feature/README.md

 # Feature Extraction Tool

-A production-grade tool for extracting structured features from product descriptions using LLM.
+A tool for extracting structured features from product descriptions using LLM.

 ## Architecture